aeet/vue-note/README.md

 - noreferrer: Prevent referrer info from being passed to the target site by removing the referrer in http.
 - nofollow: Used to tell search engines not to follow specific web links.

-## 8.Use NuxtLink to open links in a new tab
+## 8. Use NuxtLink to open links in a new tab

 open links in a new tab